jpsalado92/jpsalado92.github.io/_posts/2023-09-20-db-data-sharding.md

 ---
-title: "What is data sharding?"
+title: "What is 'Data Sharding' in databases?"
 toc: false
 categories: data-engineering
 tags: data-sharding reference